The Bart Pattern in Cryptocurrency

 TIP: For more see: BTC Did a Very Typical “Bart” (i.e. This is a Good Example of a Bart).

-NOTE: I consider Barts to be continuation patterns.
-In an uptrend both regular and inverse tend to not effect the overall direction of the trend, and thus are bullish continuation.
-In a downtrend, same thing, they are bearish continuation.
+Barts as a Continuation Pattern: I consider Barts to be continuation patterns.
+In an uptrend both regular and inverse Barts tend to not effect the overall direction of the trend, and thus are bullish continuation.
+In a downtrend, same thing, they tend to be bearish continuation patterns.